Aangemeld als:

 Industrialisation is useless if the product doesn't engage buyers.
 The project covered market category research & validation, design and prototyping, extensive tests and suspension and tuning, production jigs, and assembly tooling end-to-end.

-The platform delivered multiple critically acclaimed products that stayed in the portfolio for 15+ years.
+Result: The platform delivered multiple critically acclaimed products that stayed in the portfolio for 15+ years.
 It also cut assembly time 25% & inventory value by 30%.
 In a declining but variant-demanding market, it was the only profitable way forward.

 Shows are critical for branding exposure but can quickly inflate in budget, operations complexity, and risk when planned internationally.
 I have managed EB, IB Taipei, TBW, Roc d'Azur & Pro Days, SOC & Sea Otter EU, US & EU press events, TBW, and more from start to finish.